Links on Android Authority may earn us a commission. Learn more.

 How to install SimHub as a sim racing dashboard

-Throughout this guide, we’re using an original Google Pixel running Android 10.
-As this is a web browser-based program, you’ll be pleased to hear that this also works on iOS.
+Throughout this guide, we’re using an Android phone.
+However, as this is a web browser-based program, you’ll be pleased to hear that this also works on iOS.
 Since the setup process is identical for iOS and Android, you can also use this guide with your iPod Touch, iPad, or iPhone.

 The developer of SimHub recommends that your device is running Android 5.0 or newer.
 The developer notes that older Android builds can deliver poor performance, which is not ideal when racing!